The Affordable Care Act returns to the Supreme Court in the shadow of a pandemic

 Such far-flung effects would materialize no matter when the high court decided the law was unconstitutional.

 The 2,000-page law adopted in 2010 by a Democratic Congress was a main domestic achievement of the Obama presidency.
-In the decade since, the statute’s many moving parts have become entrenched in the habits and expectations of insurance companies, hospitals, doctors’ offices and state governments — not to mention the consumers of medical care.
+In the decade since, the statute’s many moving parts have become entrenched in the habits and expectations of insurance companies, hospitals, doctors’ offices and state governments — not to mention consumers of medical care.

-But the renewed possibility that the high court could find the sprawling law unconstitutional carries particular intensity at this moment, months into the coronavirus pandemic, which has sickened more than 9.5million people in the United States and caused more than 234,000 deaths.
+But the renewed possibility that the high court could find the sprawling law unconstitutional carries particular intensity at this moment, months into the coronavirus pandemic, which has sickened more than 9.5 million people in the United States and caused more than 234,000 deaths.

 For those who have been infected and are aware of the court case, one of the greatest fears involves a part of the law that consistently has ranked as the most popular in years of public opinion polling: protections for people with preexisting medical conditions.
 The protections forbid insurers to charge such customers higher prices, to refuse to cover them for care associated with their condition, or to refuse to sell them a health plan at all.